Skip to content Skip to footer

 Last night I was a man.
 Well, at least for about 30-40 minutes.
 See, I showed up at the weekly contra dance at Lovely Lane Church, and there were a ton of women there, especially younger women.
 Plus, the Baltimore Open Band (a drop-in band) was playing, so a lot of the regular guy dancers were on stage playing music.
 So, I decided to help balance things out and “be a man” for a while.

-Well, in one of the dances where I was being a man, I was dancing with a stellar and solid dancer.
+In one particular dance, I was dancing with a stellar and solid dancer.
 It was fabulous.
-Then she asked me a simple question: a question I’ve been asked many times before.
-Rather than answering it easily and fueling additional conversation between us, I found myself stumbling just to give her a couple of words as a short answer.
-I couldn’t lead *and* talk.
+She was so responsive to my lead, so easy to move around on the floor, and such a delight to watch dance.
+Then she did something that threw me for a loop: she asked me a simple question–a question I’ve been asked many times before.
+A question to which I should’ve been able to rattle off the answer with ease.
+However, rather than answering her easily and fueling additional conversation between us (which is what I expect when I yammer on with dance partners while dancing), I found myself stumbling just to give her a couple of words as a short answer.
+I found it incredibly difficult to lead and talk at the same time.

-Or, perhaps I should say, I couldn’t talk the way I’m used to fluidly speaking and hold the pattern of the dance in my head.
+Or, perhaps I should say, I couldn’t talk the way I was used to fluidly speaking while concurrently holding the pattern of the dance in my head.
 To myself, I laughed and thought, This must be some of the frustration that men often feel when they are concentrating on something and women, with a profound capacity for diffused awareness, interrupt them, not understanding the significance of even a small interruption on their focus.
-It was quite informative for me.

-Here’s an educational and entertaining YouTube video on the subject of men’s single focus capacity and women’s diffused awareness.
+Here’s an educational and entertaining YouTube video from Allison Armstrong of Celebrating Men, Satisfying Women on the subject of men’s single focus capacity and women’s diffused awareness.

 Leave a comment